yihao-meng/HoloCine/README.md

-Our model changes the cross attention and self attention mechanism to adapt to multi-shot generation, and full-finetuned the dit blocks of our base model: Wan 2.2 14B T2V model.
-To run inference, you must download checkpoints from two different sources: the original Wan 2.2 base models and our fine-tuned `HoloCine_dit` models.

 ### Step 1: Download Wan 2.2 VAE and T5
 If you already have downloaded Wan 2.2 14B T2V before, skip this section.